How Do You Brush Your Teeth With Braces On?

 Dental visits every six months

-If you need additional reference information on fixed or clear braces, you can visit our orthodontics page here – https://www.whitesdental.co.uk/orthodontist-teeth-straightening-london-waterloo/
+If you need additional reference information on fixed or ceramic braces, you can visit our orthodontics page here — or for London Braces Costs and to arrange virtual consultations we can reply via any of the chat/email or phone methods provided.

-Whites Dental has some of the leading orthodontic dentists in London Bridge, providing Fixed braces, Damon braces, Lingual braces, Fastbraces, and Invisalign clear braces to patients near us in London Bridge, Central London, Southwark, Blackfriars, Elephant and Castle and London Waterloo.
+Whites Dental has some of the leading orthodontic dentists in Central London, providing Fixed braces, Damon braces, Lingual braces, Fastbraces, and Invisalign clear braces to patients near us in London Bridge, Central London, Southwark, Blackfriars, Elephant and Castle, Notting Hill, Edgware Road, Marble Arch, Paddington and London Waterloo.
 Our webpage provides information on how to find a good orthodontist in London.
-We are located in London Waterloo, adjacent to Waterloo train station and across the road from Southwark Tube station.
-We are also a 10 minutes’ walking distance from London Bridge, Blackfriars station, Elephant and Castle station and Borough Market and 5 minutes’ walking distance from Blackfriars, Waterloo station and Southbank stations.